peteigel/Solver/README.md

 Welcome to Solver, a sudoku solver written in modern C++.

 ## Current Status
-Solver is not yet entirely functional.
-It can solve some sudoku puzzles, but not all.
+The solver library is mostly complete (passing tests), but there is not yet any sort of interface (graphical or otherwise).

 ## Todo List
-1. Get Solver solving.
-2. Build out .csv (or similiar) import/export.
+1. Build out .csv (or similiar) import/export.
-3. Make a command-line executable that takes an input file and options
+1. Make a command-line executable that takes an input file and options

 ## Getting Started
 This project currently requires only [cmake](https://cmake.org/) and a modern